KIKIRPA/dataverse-docker/README.md

 ```
 cp .env_sample .env
 ```
-You can edit .env file and add your configuration for DOI service, mailrelay, S3 connections, etc.
+You can edit .env file and add your configuration for DOI/Handle.net service, mailrelay, S3 connections, etc.

 # Dataverse distributions
 You can use different Dataverse distributions, or distros, and add any Dockerized components depending from your use case.
 To switch to another distro you should change the variable COMPOSE_FILE in your .env file to the yaml file below.